mlochbaum/BQN/doc/reshape.md

         2‿↑ ⥊ "abcde"

-A computed length can be useful to input an array without using nested notation: for example, if you have a table with rows of three elements, you might write it as one long list, using `∘‿3⥊⟨…⟩` to get it back to the appropriate shape. `∘` is definitely the value to use here, as it will check that you haven't missed an element or something like that.
+A computed length can be useful to input an array without using nested [notation](arrayrepr.md#brackets): for example, if you have a table with rows of three elements, you might write it as one long list, using `∘‿3⥊⟨…⟩` to get it back to the appropriate shape. `∘` is definitely the value to use here, as it will check that you haven't missed or added an element.

 Computed Reshape might also be used in actual data processing: for example, to sum a list in groups of four, you might first reshape it using `↑‿4` for the shape, then average the rows.
 Here the code `↑` is useful because added fill elements of `0` won't change the sum, so that if the last group doesn't have four elements (`9‿7` below), it will still be summed correctly.